nuts-foundation/nuts-specification/rfc/rfc004-verifiable-transactional-graph.md

 Transactions MUST form a rooted DAG \(Directed Acyclic Graph\) by referring to previous transactions.
 This MAY be used to establish _casual ordering_, e.g. registration of a care organization as child object of a vendor.

-All transactions referred to by `prevs` MUST already be present in respective graph, since failing to do so would corrupt the DAG.
+All transactions referred to by `prevs` MUST already be present in the respective graph, since failing to do so would corrupt the DAG.

 As the name implies the DAG MUST be acyclic, transactions that introduce a cycle are invalid MUST be ignored.
 ANY following transaction that refers to the invalid transaction \(direct or indirect\) MUST be ignored as well.